mit-han-lab/llm-awq/tinychat/README.md

 # TinyChat: Efficient and Minimal Chatbot with AWQ

 We introduce TinyChat, a cutting-edge chatbot interface designed for minimal resource consumption and fast inference speed on GPU platforms.
-It allows for seamless deployment on low-power edge devices like the NVIDIA Jetson Orin, empowering users with a responsive conversational experience like never before.
+It allows for seamless deployment on consumer-level GPUs such as 3090/4090 and low-power edge devices like the NVIDIA Jetson Orin, empowering users with a responsive conversational experience like never before.